hughbrien/frontend/fileupdates/README.md

 git commit -m"New Updates to Frontend `date`"

 ```
-Get git Hash
+Get git Hash.
+This will return the latest hash.
+Or try to save it from the commit/push
+ HASH_VALUE = git log -n 1

 Docker Build the new Image
+- ```docker buildx build --platform linux/amd64,linux/arm64 --push -t hughbrien/frontend:2.0.1 .```

 Docke Push the new Image
+- ```docker buildx build --platform linux/amd64,linux/arm64 --push -t hughbrien/frontend:2.0.1 .```

 Search and Replace the Git Hash on the frontend.yaml manifest

-- ```docker buildx build --platform linux/amd64,linux/arm64 --push -t hughbrien/frontend:2.0.1 .```
+update all existing HASH_VALUE with HASH_VALUE in the frontend.yaml file

 Create a new Frontend Deployment using kubectl
 - - ``` k apply -f frontend.yaml         ```